The Inner World of Aphasia: Reception

 The Inner World of Aphasia was praised by contemporary sources for its attention to patient experience, particularly for drawing attention to the ways in which patients treated for aphasia in the 1960s were dehumanized by hospital staff and family members.

 Compared to other media portrayals of aphasia the time, The Inner World of Aphasia was unique for its focus on portraying "the complex subjective feel of what it is like to be an aphasic."
 Its use of flashback, optical distortions, and audio editing techniques were noted by medical professionals as accurately conveying the experience of a person with aphasia (such as hemiplegia and hemianopsia).

 Awards and recognition

 In 1968, The Inner World of Aphasia received the Golden Eagle from The Council on International Non-Theatrical Events (CINE), the organization's highest honor.

 In 1969, The American Journal of Nursing included The Inner World of Aphasia on its list of films screened by the American Nurses Association / National League of Nurses Film Committee and recommended for screening to nurses and nursing students.

-In 2015, The Inner World of Aphasia was added to the National Film Registry, a selection of films noted as worthy of preservation by the United States National Film Preservation Board.
+In 2015, The Inner World of Aphasia was selected for preservation in the National Film Registry by the Library of Congress, a selection of films noted as being worthy of protection by the United States National Film Preservation Board and chosen to be preserved through the Library of Congress, as well as other institutions who may contain either original or newly made prints and copies.